petermwesigwa/Adopt-A-Float/README.md

 3) Click the Play button at the top of the Xcode editor to run the application

 ## Troubleshooting errors
 In case of any errors when running the app, troubleshooting using error pages like Github and Stackoverflow is helpful.
+For any bugs in the app or its code, you can create an issue on Github.

 ## Becoming a beta tester
 The app is nearing the beta testing phase!
 If you are interested in becoming a tester email mwesigwa@princeton.edu to be added to the waitlist